Dave Kindig - Owner/Designer

 Steve Anderson - Production Manager

-The newest addition to the Kindig-it Design team is Steve Anderson.
-Although he is the”new guy”, Steve is a 30 year veteran in the automotive industry.
+Steve is a 30 year veteran in the automotive industry.
 Among other things Steve’s work experience includes managing and overseeing the training of other employees in the design, layout and installation for custom van interior packages.
-As a Territory Sales Manager he was responsible for “upselling”, increasing market share and customer base, focusing on automotive retailers, custom shops, etc. for their aftermarket accessory needs.
+As a Territory Sales Manager he was responsible for “up selling”, increasing market share and customer base, focusing on automotive retailers, custom shops, etc. for their aftermarket accessory needs.

 Growing up mostly in southern California he stared racing motorcycles at the age of five and was riding professionally at seventeen.
 His love for racing and being around shiny fast cars began as a small boy and continues on today.
 As many of you may know he is the owner of a black 72 chev Cheyenne super p/u.
 Steve is also an avid NHRA fan, never missing a chance to watch qualifying or attending a race and hanging out in the pits to “talk shop” with his buddies.
 Steve comes to Kindig-it Designs with marketplace knowledge and a passion for “bitchin rides”!